 When I was younger, I did not swear.
 And cursing was not a big part of my life.
 My mom tried not to swear too much although I might have heard some things here and there.
 My mom and dad kept the language in the house safe and not explicit.

 Truthfully, my mom’s swearing has not impacted me in a bad way.
 She does not use language in a way to hurt or say bad things about others.
 However, when I am in a conversation with just her, the fact that she sometimes swears makes me feel more like she is treating me as an adult.
 She is not trying to deny the fact that I also use that language sometimes.
 And when it is appropriate to use, we will say it in conversation.
 It is a part of life, and I am glad she is not trying to hide me from that.

-Lev Caruso is currently in Jerusalem, Israel on a gap year, and will attend Columbia College of Chicago in the fall for musical theater.
+Lev Caruso is currently attending Columbia College of Chicago for musical theater.

 Using swear words is such a weird thing in our society, one that can be confusing for both parents and kids to navigate.
 Basically, we tell children that there are these words that adults sometimes take pleasure in using, words that can satisfyingly communicate anger and frustration or can send others into fits of laughter.
 But these words, so imbued with power, are off-limits to them.
 What a confusing message!